Best Homemade Brownies

 • Sea Salt.
 I recommend using pure fine sea salt in baking and cooking.
 If you use iodized table salt decrease the amount of salt by half.

 • Eggs.
-I have not tried using egg substitutes in this brownie recipe.
-If you do and it works well for you please let me know in the comments below!
+I have not tried using egg substitute.
+If you do and it works well for you please let me know in the comments below.

-The procedure used to make homemade brownies is just as important to the final outcome as the ingredients (which we will discuss later).
-For that perfect shiny crinkly top with a fudgy center, it’s very important to follow the steps as they are listed in this recipe!
-So let’s break them down and get started (don’t forget to watch the video too).
+The process used to make homemade brownies is just as important to the final outcome as the ingredients.
+For that perfect shiny crinkly top with a fudgy center, it’s very important to follow the steps listed in this recipe.
+Don’t forget to watch the video too.

-The first step in making this brownie recipe is to melt the butter and chocolate together.
-This can be done in one of two ways:
+The first step in making this brownie recipe is to melt the butter and chocolate together either in the microwave, or on the stovetop over low heat.

-Set the melted butter/chocolate mixture aside to cool slightly while you mix up the rest of the batter.
+Then, set the melted butter/chocolate mixture aside to cool slightly.

-Add sugar and beat for an additional 60 seconds, or until the sugar is dissolved and the mixture is has thickened and is pale in color.
+Once the eggs are pale yellow, add the granulated sugar and beat for an additional 60 seconds.
+Beat until the sugar is dissolved, the mixture is has thickened and is pale in color.

 Next, add the vanilla and melted butter/chocolate mixture and beat again.
-This time only beat on medium speed until the ingredients are combined and the batter is uniform throughout.
+This time, beat on medium speed until the ingredients are combined and the batter is uniform throughout.

-two overhead photos showing how to make brownies - adding vanilla and melted chocolate
+two photos showing how to make brownies - adding melted chocolate and vanilla

 Then, add the dry ingredients to the brownie batter.
 If your flour or cocoa powder are particularly clumpy, you may want to sift them before adding them to the brownie recipe.

-two overhead photos showing how to make brownies - beating batter and adding dry ingredients
+two photos showing how to make brownies - adding dry ingredients

-Beat the dry ingredients in until they are fully incorporated.
-Then fold in the chocolate chips by hand.
-Adding chocolate chips is optional but recommended!
+Once the mixture is smooth, fold in the chocolate chips by hand.
+Adding chocolate chips is optional but recommended.
 You can also add walnuts or any other mix-ins you’d like to at this time.
+Or add instant coffee to make coffee brownies – yum!

 two overhead photos showing how to make brownies -beating batter and adding chocolate chips